The Mummy Diaries: Two babies – Week 1

 Just in time before I was about to file for divorce, the nurses came in and said, “right, you’re next!”
 I just didn’t have time to think about it and before I knew it, I was sat on the table in the theatre.
 James was then ushered in and the surgery had started.

 Our little sugar baby, Lily Hargan was born on the 14th June 2018 at 1.10pm weighing in 8lb 12oz’s.
 Just perfect.
 Thankfully, no issues with the Gestational Diabetes, we are both in the clear now.
 She has the most beautiful dark blue eyes and a full head of dark brown hair.
-My mum showed my a photo of me when I was just born and she looks just like me!
+My mum showed us a photo of me when I was just born and she looks just like me!

 - Did I lose 3 stone before Sunday? – No